2021 PGA Championship betting odds and tips: Futures picks, who will win

-The 2021 PGA Championship betting odds have been released for the week at Kiawah Island Golf Resort's Ocean Course in Kiawah Island, S.C.
+The 2021 PGA Championship betting odds have been released for the week at Kiawah Island Golf Resort's Ocean Course in Kiawah Island, S.C., and updated since Kyoung-Hoon Lee became the last player in the field.

 The betting favorite this week is Rory McIlroy, who is coming into the week at 10-to-1 (+1000) betting odds.